 A joint venture by MGM Resorts International (one of the largest gambling organizations on the planet) and GVC Holdings (one the biggest gambling companies in Europe), BetMGM is a sportsbook whose brand recognition is backed up by its stability.
 BetMGM offers competitive pricing, a stable app, and a solid betting range.

-Though it has some kinks, including a less-than-stellar aesthetic, the resources backing up BetMGM will allow it to grow in exciting ways in the coming year—and it’s a sure thing that its strong branding will attract Ontarians new to the sports betting scene.
+Though it has some kinks, including a less-than-stellar aesthetic, the resources backing up BetMGM will allow it to grow in exciting ways as it expands throughout Canada.
+The brand officially launched in Ontario on April 4, 2022, bringing both its iCasino and online poker offerings along with its world-class sportsbook.

 Ontario Sports Teams